oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-setup-a-pptp-vpn-in-windows-7/rule.md

 ---

- ​On the computer that you want to setup the VPN:<br>
+On the computer that you want to setup the VPN:<br>

 1. Go to Start | Control Panel
 ![](SetupStep2.jpg)